PhillipZeratul/MenuSystemWithZenject/README.md

 I started this because my project is written with Zenject and I want the MenuSystem to work with Zenject as well. \
 So inspired by the idea of MenuSystem, I did some modification to it and I think the result is quite pleasing.

-How to use: \
+How to use:
-1. You need to create a Zenject Project Context in Resource folder, all the menus will be a child in the hierarchy of this Project Context in runtime.
+1. You need to create a Zenject Project Context in Resource folder, all the menus will be a child in the hierarchy of this Project Context at runtime.
 ```
 Assets -> Create -> Zenject -> Project Context
 ```